asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 tags: ['mob programming']
 ---

-For the last several months I've been fortunate to get to coach development teams with [Industrial Logic](https://www.industriallogic.com) consultants [Tim Ottinger](https://www.twitter.com/tottinge) and [Michael Rieser](https://twitter.com/MichaelRieser).
+For the last several months I've been fortunate to coach development teams with [Industrial Logic](https://www.industriallogic.com) consultants [Tim Ottinger](https://www.twitter.com/tottinge) and [Michael Rieser](https://twitter.com/MichaelRieser).
 A key aspect of this coaching is introducing teams to mob programming.
 We've found that mob programming is a fantastic way to teach technical practices like Test-Driven Development (TDD), refactoring, evolutionary design, etc. Teams adopt these practices quickly and continue to improve through mob programming sessions.

 As word spread in the organization, other teams became interested in mob programming.
 Without the benefit of going through an [Industrial Logic workshop](https://www.industriallogic.com/blog/real-work-workshops/) a team asked for a primer on effective mob programming practices.
-The topics in this post came from a conversation [Tim Ottinger](https://www.twitter.com/tottinge) and I had with one of those teams.
+The topics in this post come from a conversation [Tim Ottinger](https://www.twitter.com/tottinge) and I had with one of those teams.

 Tim recently published a post about this topic based on that conversation we had with the team: [A Few Tips for Mob Programming](https://www.industriallogic.com/blog/a-few-tips-for-mob-programming/).